Danish Census Book: History

 The registry contains notes for practical use in the Royal Chancery of the Kingdom of Denmark.
 It consists of a collection of information regarding Royal income and properties.
 The book is one of the most important sources of information in regard to social conditions and place names during the Middle Ages.
-Many locations in Denmark, northern Germany, southern Sweden and northern Estonia were recorded in writing for the first time.
+Many locations in Denmark (which included Schleswig, Scania, Halland and Blekinge), northern Germany, southern Sweden and northern Estonia were recorded in writing for the first time.